dimitri-nicolo/calico/maintenance/performance/ebpf/install.md

 ```

 > **Tip**: If you forget to create the config map before installing the operator you can create it afterwards and
-> then wait 60s before restarting the operator:
+> then wait 60 seconds before restarting the operator:
 > ```
 > kubectl delete pod -n tigera-operator -l k8s-app=tigera-operator
 > ```